Section outline

 Schools need to be registered to use these tools.

-Costs: Free to Hampshire local authority maintained schools and £200 for academies and schools outside Hampshire LA.
+Costs: Free to Hampshire local authority maintained schools, £200 to Hampshire Academies and £350 for academies and schools outside Hampshire LA.